milkbottledude/woodlands-jb_tracker/README.md

 3    0.0  0.0  0.0  0.0  0.0  0.0          0.0             0.00
 4    0.0  0.0  0.0  0.0  0.0  0.0          6.0             0.00
 ```
 The '1's under the 'Sat' column indicate that the first 3 days are Saturdays, while the absence of '1' in any of the day columns indicate that the last 2 rows are Sundays.
-The hour of the day can be found in the 'Time of day' column, and the relative congestion value (scaled from 1 to 5), can be found under the last column.
+The hour of the day can be found in the 'Time of day' column 🕒, and the relative congestion value (scaled from 1 to 5), can be found under the last column 🚙🚗💨

 One thing I'm uncomfortable with though, is the lack of rows with congestion_area values > 0.
 After printing `len(df)` and `len(df[df['congestion_area'] > 0]), which output the total number of rows and the number of rows with a congestion value thats not '0', I got 143 and 517 respectively.
 The days with congestion are severly underrepresented, with the distribution of y values are imbalanced and skewed towards 0.

 This can lead to the ML model leaning towards the skew as congestion values of '0' are much more frequent in the training data.
-To get around this, I'll be removing some of the rows with congestion value '0' at random so that the rows with congestion_area > 0 are not so outnumbered.
-We all know getting rid of data is a waste, especially when we have so little of it here, but in this case I feel its gotta be done.
+To get around this, I'll be removing some of the rows with congestion value '0' 🗑️ at random so that the rows with congestion_area > 0 are not so outnumbered.
+We all know getting rid of data is a waste, especially when we have so little of it here, but in this case I feel its gotta be done 😕.

 ```
 31  df.sort_values(by='congestion_area', ascending=False, inplace=True)
 32  df = df.iloc[:293]
 ```
 First I sort the rows by the 'congestion_area' column in ascending order, so all the rows with congestion values > 0 gather at the top of the df (Line 31).
 Since there are only 143 rows with a positive congestion value, I want the number of rows of 0 to be about the same, so I decided to keep 150 '0' rows.
-So total number of rows is now reduced from 517 rows to (143+150) = 293 rows.
+So total number of rows is now reduced ⬇️ from 517 rows to (143+150) = 293 rows.

-Now we can train our first machine learning model, starting off small with a simple linear regression model.
+Now we can train our first machine learning model, starting off small with a simple linear regression model 📈
  ```
 33  y_column = df.pop('congestion_area')
 34  model = LinearRegression()
 35  model.fit(df, y_column)
 ```
 In Line 33, I removed the y_variable column from the df and defined it as y_column.
-Next I defined the machine learning model we would be using (Line 34), then trained the model with the x and y variables by calling model.fit() (Line 35).
+Next I defined the machine learning model we would be using (Line 34), then trained the model with the x and y variables 🏋 by calling model.fit() (Line 35).

-Making a default linear regression model is actually super simple, its the tuning of hyperparameters that requires expertise.
+Making a default linear regression model is actually super simple, its the tuning of hyperparameters that requires expertise 🔧.
 For now I'll leave the hyperparameters as default.

-Since I don't have enough training data to further split it into train and test data, I'll be using a mix of pictures (21 images) I scrounged from the other unannotated snaps folders to form the [test_snaps LINKKKKKKKKKKKKKKK HERE]() folder.
-I hand picked the photos to ensure we had a good variety of pictures with varying degrees of congestion.
-Now to convert them into a test dataframe.
+Since I don't have enough training data to further split it into train and test data, I'll be using a mix of pictures 🖼️ (21 images) I scrounged from the other unannotated snaps folders to form the [test_snaps](GCloud/test_snaps) folder.
+I hand picked the photos to ensure we had a good variety of pictures with varying degrees of congestion, now we gotta convert them into a test dataframe.

 ```
 36  test_df = pd.DataFrame(columns=column_names[:-1])